Propaganda in World War I: The Order of the White Feather

+United States

 The most influential man behind the propaganda in the United States was President Woodrow Wilson.
 In his famous January 1918 declaration, he outlined the "Fourteen Points," which he said that the United States would fight to defend.
 Aside from the restoration of freedom in Europe in countries that were suppressed by the power of Germany, Wilson's Fourteen Points called for transparency regarding discussion of diplomatic matters, the free navigation of the seas in peace and in war, and equal trade conditions among all nations.
 The Fourteen Points became very popular across Europe and motivated German socialists especially.
 It served as a blueprint for world peace to be used for peace negotiations after the war.
 Wilson's points inspired audiences around the world and greatly strengthened the belief that Britain, France, and America were fighting for noble goals.

 The 1915 film The German Side of the War was one of the only American films to show the German perspective of the war.
 At the theater, lines stretched around the block; the screenings were received with such enthusiasm that would-be moviegoers resorted to purchasing tickets from scalpers.

 Propaganda made American entry into the war possible, but many propagandists later confessed to fabricating atrocity propaganda.
 By the 1930s, Americans had grown resistant to atrocity stories.
 A 1940 study of American public opinion determined that the collective memory of World War I was the primary reason for Allied propaganda during World War II serving only to intensify anti-war sentiment in the United States.